internetofwater/Glossary/Vocabularies/ReadME.md

 - **item class tag if available (typically in orange text.
 Will help narrow down search on text extract with items that may share the same tag).**

 ### 3: Craft Agency Specific Text Extraction Python File
+Note: each source webpage is unique and will most likely require a new / different approach.
+Be aware of the challenges each source webpage will require.
+The text extraction technique outlined here is one such approach, but others are also acceptable.

-Update and craft .py file that will meet the specific challenges of the webpage in order to extract the appropriate text.
+Update and craft py file that will meet the specific challenges of the webpage in order to extract the appropriate text.

 Fill out Notes at top of each .py file.